FCSplayz/VectorTyping/README.md

 # VectorTyping
-An external expansion project upon the `UnityEngine` namespace's Vector types.
+The VectorTyping code library contains Vector types based on those of the `UnityEngine` namespace, but with additional functionalities.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.

+This code library was developed for use with the Unity engine and makes use of the UnityEngine namespace, which is subject to the Unity Companion License.
+By using this software, you agree to be bound by the terms of the Unity Companion License, which can be found at: [https://unity.com/legal/licenses/unity-companion-license](https://unity.com/legal/licenses/unity-companion-license)

 ## Use of Unity references

-The `VectorTyping` namespace uses references to the `UnityEngine` namespace for calculations and conversions between data types, in compliance with Unity's Reference-Only License.
+The `VectorTyping` namespace uses references to namespaces provided by Unity, such as the `UnityEngine` namespace, for calculations and conversions between data types, in compliance with Unity's Reference-Only License.
 No modifications have been made to the engine's source code.

 For more information about Unity's Reference-Only License, please see their website: [https://unity.com/legal/licenses/unity-reference-only-license](https://unity.com/legal/licenses/unity-reference-only-license).